JonPSmith/MultiProgPackTool/README.md

 ### Create `MultiProjPack.xml` settings file

-the ``--CreateSettings` command will create a `MultiProjPack.xml` setting file in the current directory.
+the ``--CreateSettings` command will create an example `MultiProjPack.xml` setting file in the current directory.
 This xml file contains the typical settings you should need to set, but you can add other settings as required.

 ### Set source for MultiProjPack setting file